kunai-project/kunai/README.md

 various monitoring tasks ranging from security monitoring to Threat Hunting on Linux based systems.
 If you are familiar with Sysmon on Windows, you can think of Kunai as being a Sysmon equivalent for Linux.

-I imagine what you are thinking now: Hey man !
-You've just re-invented the wheel, Sysmon for Linux is already there !
-Yes, that is true, but I was not really happy with what Sysmon for Linux offered so I decided to bring this project up.

 ## What makes Kunai special ?

 * events arrive sorted in chronological order